MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ### Configure Theme

-One of the really neat benefits of using MUI is that their TypeScript definitions are well documented by using VSCode's `"Go to definition"` on any of their module exports.

-For example, if we dived into their `createMuiTheme` component, you will see something like this:
+One of the really neat benefits of using MUI is that their TypeScript definitions are well documented.
+This is evident by using VSCode's `"Go to definition"` on any of their module exports for example if we dived into their `createMuiTheme` component, you will see something like this:

 ```tsx
 // node_modules/@material-ui/core/styles/createMuiTheme.d.ts